ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

+---

-As you can see, the code depends on cn-infra infrastructure (plugin definition) and an external GRPC dependency.
-Later it will consume VPP agent API proto-definitions thus making it dependent on actual VPP agent code.
+As you can see, the gRPC code uses the plugin definition, and an external gRPC dependency.
+A second dependency on the VPP agent needed for consuming VPP agent proto-definitions will be added.

-The GRPC plugin is ready to use; however, it still needs to be [wired to the application](#wiring).
+The gRPC plugin is ready to use, but first you need to wire it up to the application.

+---

 ### Application wiring

-We will use cn-infra to create a running application from our GRPC plugin, and connect it to the server.
+In this section, you will create a running application from your GRPC plugin, and connect it to the server.

-**1. Prepare the plugin adapter for the application** in the `/grpc/plugins/options.go` file.
-This allows us to load the plugin with a default setup or customize its dependencies:
+Start by preparing the plugin adapter for the application in the `/grpc/plugins/options.go` file.
+This lets you load the plugin with a default setup, or customize its dependencies:
 ```go
 package grpc